Stella lives in Skåne, a small town in rural Sweden, with her boyfriend Gabriel.

 Gabriel is devastatingly attractive, a successful novelist and 15+ years Stella’s senior.

 Marina is Stella’s younger sister.
-She attends University in Stockholm and is caught in a stalled relationship.
+She attends University in Stockholm and is in a stalled romantic relationship.

 Everything about Stella’s life appears to be organized and picture perfect – she and Gabriel live in a beautiful “yellow wooden house” with a garden; she has the perfect job at the local parks and gardens department; the perfectly attentive boyfriend.
-(Who also happens to be an amazing cook and helps with the housework, thank you very much).
+(Who is both an amazing cook and helps with the housework, thank you very much).

 “Trifolium pratense,” Stella murmurs as she adjusts a drooping flower head.